 I was surprised when Arlington became my muse — I surely didn’t see that coming.
 I enjoy writing, taking photos, and exploring Arlington.
 Most of my explorations fall under what I call HOAC — history, oddities, arts, and culture.
 If you’re looking for trendy things to do around Arlington, you probably won’t find that here.
 Instead, maybe you’ll learn a few things about Arlington that you didn’t know.
 I see myself more as a writer and explorer, less as a historian or journalist.

 While local history is my main interest, today and tomorrow are just as important.
 I hope to tie together Arlington’s past, present, and future with my efforts.

 And finally, while I do this for fun, I intend for it to lead to something more significant in the future.
 My dream job is to write for the City of Arlington and its fine folks.

-Jason is 37 years old and lives in Arlington, Texas, with his wife, Jennifer, and their three cats – Cavender, Merry, and Milo.
-He enjoys writing, reading, listening to music, hockey, and documentaries.
+Jason is 38 years old and lives in Arlington, Texas, with his wife, Jennifer, and their three cats – Cavender, Merry, and Milo.
+When not exploring, he enjoys writing, reading, photography, listening to music, hockey, and documentaries.